GE HealthCare: Gadolinium-based contrast agents

 In 1994, GE HealthCare ignored advice of its safety experts to proactively restrict the use of its MRI contrast agent, Omniscan.
-It also tried to conceal evidence of its risks by allegedly telling a researcher to "burn the data", as revealed during a trial opposing debilitated consumers, due to its accumulation in multiple organisms.
+It also tried to conceal evidence of its risks by allegedly telling a researcher to "burn the data", as revealed during a trial opposing debilitated consumers, due to its accumulation in multiple organs.
 This allegation was denied by GE HealthCare.

-In 2009, GE HealthCare sued for defamation a radiologist at the University of Copenhagen Hospital who linked the uses of Omniscan to gadolinium induced fibrosis after 20 of his patients (from which 1 died) suffered from it after its administration.
+In 2009, GE HealthCare sued for defamation by a radiologist at the University of Copenhagen Hospital who linked the uses of Omniscan to gadolinium induced fibrosis after twenty of his patients (from which 1 died) suffered from it after its administration.

-In 2017, GE HealthCare opposed the European Medicines Agency (EMA) suspending the use of Omniscan (along other linear agents), despite evidence of the high cytotoxicity of gadodiamide and its likelihood to dissociate after deposition.
+In 2017, GE HealthCare opposed the European Medicines Agency (EMA) suspending the use of Omniscan (along with other linear agents), despite evidence of the high cytotoxicity of gadodiamide and its likelihood to dissociate after deposition.
 GE HealthCare said at the time it believed the overall benefit-risk profile of linear agents including Omniscan was positive and should remain as an option for radiologists.

 In a 2020 study, four commercially available gadolinium-based MRI contrast agents were tested: gadoteridol (ProHance), gadoterate (Dotarem, Clariscan) and gadobutrol (Gadovist).
 Of the four, gadoteridol demonstrated the lowest levels of retained gadolinium in the brain and soft body tissues of the rats used for the study.
 None of the tested agents had any impact on kidney histology.
-However, a separate 2022 study where rats were administered 80 human equivalent doses of various gadolinium-based contrast agents demonstrated that gadoterate had the lowest levels of gadolinium detected in specific areas of the brain and kidneys.
+However, a separate 2022 study where rats were administered eighty human equivalent doses of various gadolinium-based contrast agents demonstrated that gadoterate had the lowest levels of gadolinium detected in specific areas of the brain and kidneys.
 Additionally, behavioral studies have been shown that there are no effects on any neurological parameters.